The Smarter Divorce Helps Clients Move Forward Confidently

 The Smarter Divorce seeks to help clients avoid these scenarios by giving them the information they need to make correct decisions.

 Seven steps that keep divorce proceedings on the right track

 By using the system my firm has created, you can assert your rights effectively while avoiding unnecessary conflict.
 Moreover, you’ll benefit from lessons learned over many years as you proceed toward a positive resolution following this framework:

 - Settlement Discussion

 - Updated Analysis

 - Guided Settlement Meeting

 - Settlement Execution or Trial

-For 20 years, I’ve seen clients endure unnecessary costs and heartache because they didn’t possess a true understanding of mediation or uncontested divorce until it was too late.
+For over 25 years, I’ve seen clients endure unnecessary costs and heartache because they didn’t possess a true understanding of mediation or uncontested divorce until it was too late.
 With this program, you’ll be armed with the knowledge you need to end your marriage in a healthy, positive manner.

 Learn more about The Smarter Divorce